 Want to pack your kids’ summer with fun — while still staying on budget?
-Check out these 5 tips to save money on summer camps, from the experts at ActivityHero.
+Check out these 5 tips to save money on summer camps.

 By ActivityHero Staff

 Tip 1: Look for summer camp discounts

 After April, you may not find as many early registration discounts, but sibling and multiple week camp discounts are often still available.
-The average family saved 12% with multiple week discounts and 6% with sibling discounts.
+The average family saves 12% with multiple week discounts and 6% with sibling discounts.